A Sample of Active Galactic Nuclei with Intermediate-mass Black Holes Extended to $z \approx$ 0.6: Abstract

 \section{Abstract}

-We present a sample of 930 intermediate-mass black hole active galactic nuclei (AGNs) with black hole masses of $\mbh\leqslant2\times10^{6}$ \msun, uniformly selected from the Seventeenth Data Release of the Sloan Digital Sky Survey, based on the detection of broad \ha\ or \hb\ emission lines.
-Taking advantage of the wide wavelength coverage of BOSS/eBOSS spectroscopy, our sample extends the redshift coverage of low-$z$ intermediate-mass black hole AGNs to $z\leqslant0.57$, significantly improving upon previous studies that where generally limited to $z\leqslant0.35$.
-This sample encompasses black hole masses from $10^{4.0}$ to $10^{6.3}$ \msun, with Eddington ratios ranging from 0.01 to 1.9.
+We present a sample of 930 intermediate-mass black hole active galactic nuclei (AGNs) with BH masses of $\mbh\leqslant2\times10^{6}$ \msun, uniformly selected from the Seventeenth Data Release of the Sloan Digital Sky Survey, based on the detection of broad \ha\ or \hb\ emission lines.
+Taking advantage of the wide wavelength coverage of BOSS/eBOSS spectroscopy, our sample extends the redshift coverage of low-$z$ IMBH AGNs to $z\leqslant0.57$, significantly improving upon previous studies that were generally limited to $z\leqslant0.35$.
+This sample encompasses BH masses from $10^{4.0}$ to $10^{6.3}$ \msun, with Eddington ratios ranging from 0.01 to 1.9.
 Among the $z>0.3$ subset, 24 sources exhibit detectable broad \mgii\,$\lambda\lambda2796,2803$ emission lines, including eight confirmed by independent DESI spectra.
-A preliminary analysis reveals a marked decline in both the maximum accretion rate (\redd) and broad-\ha\ luminosity with decreasing redshift, possibly reflecting a cosmic evolution of accretion activity at the low-mass end, akin to the ``downsizing'' evolutionary trend seen in high-mass AGNs.
+A preliminary analysis reveals a marked decline in both the maximum accretion rate (\redd) and broad \ha\ luminosity with decreasing redshift, possibly reflecting a cosmic evolution of accretion activity at the low-mass end, akin to the ``downsizing'' evolutionary trend seen in high-mass AGNs.

 \keywords{}